d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

 ```

 :begin_tab:`mxnet`
 Using the `split_and_load` function introduced in :numref:`sec_multi_gpu` we can divide a minibatch of data and copy portions to the list of devices provided by the `devices` variable.
-The network object *automatically* uses the appropriate GPU to compute the value of the forward propagation.
+The network instance *automatically* uses the appropriate GPU to compute the value of the forward propagation.
 Here we generate 4 observations and split them over the GPUs.
 :end_tab:

 ```{.python .input}